Umweltzone/Umweltzone/README.md

 ## Android versions

 The application is designed to work both on smartphones and on tablets.
-Android 4.4 (Kit Kat) and newer versions are supported.
+Android 5.0 (Lollipop) and newer versions are supported.

 ## Feedback